NotDarkn/ultradocs/docs/speedrun-tech.md

 </tb>

 ::: note
-Entering the command `prefs set bool ssjIndicator true` into console (opened by pressing tilda) will tell you when you successfully ssj.
+Entering the command `prefs set bool ssjIndicator true` into console (opened by pressing tilda) will tell you when you successfully ssj and what frame it was.
 :::

 ### Dive SSJ